python-code-level/python-101/basics.rst

 functions

 - names should ideally be self-commenting
 - various built in functions-

 questions and equality

 - == compares to see if true
 - == a binary operator with left-sided binding

-conditional instruction / conditional statement for loops, while loops
+conditional instruction / conditional statement: for loops, while loops

 - if true_or_not:
       do_this_if_true()